-This article was last updated May 12, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated May 12, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 As if there weren’t already a million good reasons why Hawaii is an amazing summer vacation destination, here’s another one: It’s really unlikely your flight will be delayed.
 According to a new report from CompareCards.com, Honolulu has had the greatest percentage of summertime flights arrive on time in the past 10 years, among the major airports in the United States

 The report, our fourth annual look at summer travel delays, tells a very different story for another of America’s favorite travel destinations, however.
 The big three airports in the New York – New Jersey metro area – John F. Kennedy (JFK), LaGuardia and Newark-Liberty – all ranked in the bottom four (along with San Francisco) among the nation’s 50 busiest airports when it comes to summer on-time arrivals, so you’ll need to pack your patience alongside your Yankees cap the next time you head to the Big Apple.

 Whatever your destination, travel delays are no fun.
 Knowing that millions of credit cardholders around the nation will travel this summer, CompareCards analyzed 10 years of data for the nation’s 50 busiest airports from the U.S. Department of Transportation to see which airports tend to suffer the most frequent delays in the summertime.
 (Click here for full methodology.)
 What we found, unfortunately but perhaps not surprisingly, is that delays ramp up during the summer season and in most places, the problem isn’t getting better.
 However, there are definitely airports where you’re less likely to encounter delays.